NREL/SAM/README.md

 The desktop version of SAM for Windows, Mac, or Linux builds from the following open source projects:

 * [SSC](https://github.com/nrel/ssc) is a set of "compute modules" that simulate different kinds of power systems and financial structures.
-It can be run directly using the [SAM Software Development Kit](https://sam.nrel.gov/sdk). **If you are looking for the algorithms underlying the models, they are located in this repository.**
+It can be run directly using the [SAM Software Development Kit](https://sam.nrel.gov/sdk). **This is the source code for SAM's models, and is the repository to use for researching the algorithms underlying the models.**

-* [LK](https://github.com/nrel/lk) is a scripting language that is integrated into SAM and allows users to add functionality to the program.
+* [LK](https://github.com/nrel/lk) is a scripting language that is integrated into SAM.
+SAM's user interface uses LK to calculate values to display on input pages.
+The user interface includes a script editor that allows users to write their own scripts from the user interface.

 * [wxWidgets](https://www.wxwidgets.org/) is a cross-platform graphical user interface platform used for SAM's user interface, and for the development tools included with SSC (SDKtool) and LK (LKscript).
-The current version of SAM uses wxWidgets 3.1.1.
+The current version of SAM uses wxWidgets 3.1.5.

-* [WEX](https://github.com/nrel/wex) is a set of extensions to wxWidgets for custom user-interface elements used by SAM, and by LKscript and DView, which are integrated into SAM.
+* [WEX](https://github.com/nrel/wex) is a set of extensions to wxWidgets for custom user-interface elements developed specifically for SAM, LK script, and DView.

 * [Google Test](https://github.com/google/googletest) is a C++ test framework that enables comprehensive unit-testing of software.
 Contributions to the project will eventually be required to have associated unit tests written in this framework.

 * [jsoncpp](https://github.com/open-source-parsers/jsoncpp) is a C++ library that allows manipulating JSON values, including serialization and deserialization to and from strings.

-* [Python](https://www.python.org)/[Miniconda](https://docs.conda.io/) Necessary additional information is included in the install directory.
+* [Python](https://www.python.org)/[Miniconda](https://docs.conda.io/) is for integration of Python scripts with the SAM user interface.

-* This repository, **SAM**, provides the user interface to assign values to inputs of the SSC compute modules, run the modules in the correct order, and display simulation results.
+This repository, **SAM**, contains the code for SAM's user interface that assigns values to inputs of the SSC compute modules, runs the modules in the correct order, and displays simulation results.
 It also includes tools for editing LK scripts, viewing time series results, and generating shade data from a 3-dimensional representation of a photovoltaic array or solar hot water collector and nearby shading objects.

-We also include two Sandia libraries, [stepwise](https://dakota.sandia.gov/content/packages/stepwise), and [LHS](https://dakota.sandia.gov/content/packages/lhs), which are distributed as part of the Dakota platform, licensed under [LGPL](https://www.gnu.org/licenses/lgpl-3.0.en.html).
-These libraries may be found [here](https://github.com/NREL/SAM/tree/develop/Sandia).
+The SAM repository also includes [two libraries](https://github.com/NREL/SAM/tree/develop/Sandia) from Sandia National Laboratories, [stepwise](https://dakota.sandia.gov/content/packages/stepwise), and [LHS](https://dakota.sandia.gov/content/packages/lhs), which are distributed as part of the Dakota platform, licensed under [LGPL](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 # Quick Steps for Building SAM

-For detailed build instructions see the [wiki](https://github.com/NREL/SAM/wiki), with specific instructions for:
+For detailed build instructions see the [wiki](https://github.com/NREL/SAM/wiki) with specific instructions for:

   * [Windows](https://github.com/NREL/SAM/wiki/Windows-Build-Instructions)
   * [Mac](https://github.com/NREL/SAM/wiki/Mac-Build-Instructions)